What is referencing and why do I need to do it?

 - The reference list.
-At the end of your work, this is a detailed list of all references you have used allowing the reader to find your citations.
+At the end of your work, this is a detailed list of everything cited in your text allowing the reader to find your references.

-- Students studying Law modules should use OSCOLA.
+Students Studying Law modules should use OSCOLA referencing.

-- Students studying Psychology modules should use APA.
+Students studying Psychology modules should use APA Referencing.

 Or, alternatively, print resources are also available:

 - The 6th edition of the Publication Manual of the American Psychological Association is available in the Library at shelfmark 808.066 PUB.